dezh-tech/alienos/README.md

 ### VPS

-In this guide we explain how you can run a alienos instance on your VPS using docker and nginx or without docker.
+In this guide we explain how you can run an Alienos instance on your VPS using docker and nginx or without docker.

 1. Prerequisites: